Delt06/bpy-rename/README.md

 ## Usage
 Select the objects for renaming and run the script.

+If there are any words that the spellchecker was not able to correct, they will be appended with `error_postfix` (`<fix>`, by default).
+Use the search bar to manually resolve such cases.

 ## Configuration
 - `known_words` - a list of extra words that are added to the dictionary of the spell checker